pyrocms/pyrocms-docs/content/developers/addons/modules/basic-structure.md

 PyroCMS is built to be modular, so creating modules is a pretty simple process.
 The core modules are stored in <def>system/pyrocms/modules</def> and you can install extra ones to <def>addons/default/modules</def> or <def>addons/shared_addons/modules</def>.
 Any module you create should go into one of those two locations, not in system/cms/modules.

-Each module can contain the following directories: config, controllers, helpers, libraries, models, views, js, css and img.
+Each module can contain the following directories:

+* config
+* controllers
+* helpers
+* libraries
+* models
+* views
+* js
+* css
+* img

 If a module will have a front-end (something that displays to the user) then it should contain at least one controller, and that controller should be the same name as the module.

-	E.g: addons/&lt;site-ref&gt;/modules/blog/controllers/blog.php
+	E.g: addons/<site-ref>/modules/blog/controllers/blog.php

-The rest of it is pretty much normal CodeIgniter development except for a few things.

-## Module Details
+## The Module details.php File

 Each module contains a details.php file which contains its name, description, version, whether it's available in the backend and/or frontend, admin menus, etc. &nbsp;If you set a module to backend => false then it will not show in the admin panel menu.
 Likewise if you set it to frontend => false it will not be available in places like Navigation where it shows a list of modules to link to.